courros/hnco/README.md

 - 29 concrete functions
 - 25 concrete algorithms
-- 78 unit tests
+- 79 unit tests
 - Maps from bit vectors to bit vectors
-- Function decorators to control evaluation
+- Function decorators to control evaluation (budget...)
-- Function decorators to modify functions
+- Function decorators to modify functions (noise...)
 - Maps and functions can be serialized to text files
 - Neighborhoods and neighborhood iterators for local search
 - Population with parallel evaluation